Fedora31/nhcustom2/README.md

 Add the parameters you want in the configuration file, then execute the program.
 The program **MUST** be executed while being in the same directory.

+The `input` folder must be filled with the content of [this zip file](https://github.com/Fedora31/no-hats-bgum/blob/master/nhm_source/mechbgum_no_hats_mod/no_hats_bgum.zip), or any other version of "no hats mod".

+Make sure to keep the database and the input folder up do date.

 ## the database